 - One uniform is suitable for the whole year and no summer/ winter uniform is required.

-- No specific requirements of coats or bags other than they are suitable for school and the carrying of books/ kit.
+- No specific requirements for colour/ style of coats or bags other than they are suitable for school and the carrying of books/ kit.

 PE kit options are available where branded kit is not affordable.

 - White, collared shirt and school tie – Top buttons are to be done up at all times and ties should not be shortened.

 - Black leather school shoes

 - Plain black v-neck jumper